pickyourtrail_logo

 The fact that Sirinat National Park contains both natural beaches, fishing villages, and conservation areas is a unique aspect of the park.
 Some of the sections of the park are still in active use by local communities, producing a balance between conservation and traditional livelihoods.
 The visitors have an opportunity to visit sandy beaches, shaded pine forests, and shallow coastal waters, where they get to know more about the conservation efforts in Thailand.

-Seasonal Tip: Fall (November-April) weather is the best season to take walks around the beach and to see wildlife, whereas during the green season (May-October), there are fewer people and a beautiful nature.
+Seasonal Tip: Fall (November-April) weather is the best season to take walks around the beach and to see wildlife, whereas during the green season (May-October), there are fewer people and beautiful nature.

 Sirinat National Park Highlights: Beaches, Mangroves & Wildlife